 The menu shown below, featuring modest everyday fare, comes from the wood-paneled executive dining room at Chrysler’s Jefferson plant.
 Located only a few miles east from the downtown hotels and restaurants, the plant on Jefferson Avenue was situated in an area along the Detroit River where the city’s factories were first established.
 Illustrated with photographs of the laboratories and two of its new cars, the menu is dated June 17, 1940, a day that German tanks were racing toward Paris, forcing France to capitulate six days later.

 It was about this time that Chrysler’s president K. T. Keller received a call from the Office of Production (O.P.A.) in Washington.
 “K.T., will you make tanks?” asked the O.P.A. chief.
 “Sure” replied K.T., “Where can I see one?”
-Described by Fortune magazine as “heavy, hearty, two-fisted, and go-getting,” Keller was a tough production man who would lead Chrysler during its massive retooling effort to produce military equipment.
-The Jefferson plant manufactured a particularly wide range of materiel for the war, including industrial engines, steel pontoons, marine vehicles called “sea mules,” artificial-smoke machines used to conceal ships and amphibious troops, heavy-duty fire pumps, air raid sirens, submarine nets, and highly-polished searchlight reflectors.
+Described by Fortune magazine as “heavy, hearty, two-fisted, and go-getting,” Keller was a tough production man who led Chrysler during its massive retooling effort to produce military equipment.
+In particular, the Jefferson plant manufactured a wide range of materiel for the war, including industrial engines, steel pontoons, marine vehicles called “sea mules,” artificial-smoke machines used to conceal ships and amphibious troops, heavy-duty fire pumps, air raid sirens, submarine nets, and highly-polished searchlight reflectors.
 The war not only dramatically changed Chrysler’s product line, it also transformed its work force which suddenly included large numbers of African-Americans and women for the first time.

 |Chrysler's Jefferson Plant, East Detroit, ca. 1940|